-However, implicitly sized arrays cannot be assigned to.
+However, it is a compile-time error to assign to an unsized array.
 Note, this is a rare case that initializers and assignments appear to have different semantics.
+For arrays of arrays, any unsized dimension is explicitly sized by the initializer: